 Optimization algorithms typically are based on two computed objects at a given iteration: a direction (e.g., of descent), and a step size along it.
-Recently, we have developed an algorithm [12] suitable for a class of power-aware optimal control problems [13].
+Recently we have developed an algorithm [19] suitable for a class of power-aware optimal control problems [16], [17], [20].
 Cumulative experience with it reveals some favorable computational properties including fast approach towards a local minimum.
 This does not mean fast asymptotic convergence, which characterizes an algorithm's behavior close to a local minimum, but rather large strides towards a region of a (local) minimum.
 A key innovation in the algorithm is its choice of a descent direction, which is not based on explicit gradient descent but rather follows an alternative approach which, for a class of problems, requires fewer computations.
-For completeness, the algorithm in [12] is included in this paper and we next briefly explain its structure.
+We next explain the algorithm's structure.